bids-standard/bids-website/docs/extensions/process.md

 proposed_bep_review -- positive evaluation --> merged_bep
 ```

-It may also be decided to close a BEP that is not actually necessary anymore
+#### Closing a BEP
-or is in fact beyond the scope of BIDS.
+In consultation with the BEP leads, it is possible but rare that the BIDS Maintainers and/or Steering may determine that a draft BEP can be addressed under the scope of another BIDS Extension, or is beyond the scope of BIDS.

 ```mermaid
 flowchart TD